miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/factories/template.md

 When we write another test, the database will start out empty so that none of Mirage's state leaks across tests.

-You can read more about testing with Mirage in the {{docs-link 'Testing' 'docs.testing.acceptance-testing'}} section of these guides.
+You can read more about testing with Mirage in the {{docs-link 'Testing' 'docs.testing.acceptance-tests'}} section of these guides.

 ## Factory best practices